camoverride/traces/README.md

 # Ghosts

-Ghostly videos of people in a "mirror" (HDMI monitor inside picture frame.
-RPi 4B with PiCamera)
+Ghostly videos of people in a "mirror"

+Displayed on an HDMI monitor inside picture frame.
+RPi 4B with PiCamera.

 ## Setup

-Monitor:
-- `WAYLAND_DISPLAY=wayland-1 wlr-randr --output HDMI-A-1 --transform 90`
-- `export DISPLAY=:0`

 Python requirements:
 - `python -m venv --system-site-packages .venv` (system-site-packages so we get the `picamera` package.)